Skip to content

 I read and answer every email!
 Send your questions to erika@buenomarket.com, and submit your feedback here.

-You’ve taken a wonderful step by attending our Montessori toilet learning workshop, and now, you're invited you to continue your journey with Emmi, our exclusive learning and community app designed to bring Montessori home.
-Emmi gives you daily prompts, monthly challenges, Q+A sessions, courses, and an upcoming Odyssey Montessori families space to support your Montessori parenting goals.
-Membership is free for Odyssey Montessori families until September 23rd with the code HELLO-SEPT.
+You’ve attended a workshop and now, you're invited you to continue your journey with Emmi, a learning and community membership we're building to help you bring Montessori home.
+During the Beta launch, Emmi gives you monthly challenges, Q+A sessions and access to courses to support your parenting goals.
+Try the Beta free for 14 days and enjoy a membership at 50% OFF for Odyssey Montessori families and friends until December 31st with the code BETACREW.
 Join the beta

 More Montessori-at-home support